 Behavioral examples are provided, but decisions are made based on a preponderance of evidence and the professional judgment of faculty and mentor teachers.
 The rubric is cumulative in nature.
-If a candidate performs at TARGET, it is assumed that he/she has mastered the positive behaviors listed in approaching and below.
+If a candidate performs at TARGET, it is assumed that they have demonstrated the positive behaviors listed in approaching and below.